 SASD Mission Statement

-The mission of the Shintaro Akatsu School of Design is to offer professional career education in the design fields leading to professional degrees and accreditation.
-Coupled with University academic courses, SASD curricula works to expand students’ abilities to recognize, understand, and solve design problems using culturally- and environmentally-appropriate methodologies.
-SASD is committed to advancing the purpose of best-practices design in all areas of the human and natural environment.
+The mission of the Shintaro Akatsu School of Design (SASD) is to offer professional education in the design fields leading to baccalaureate and master’s degrees and successful careers in design and design management.
+SASD develops students’ abilities to identify, analyze, and solve design problems using culturally sensitive and environmentally sustainable methodologies and technologies.
+SASD is committed to advancing the use of best practices in all areas of design.

 SASD Design Programs